TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Datasets.} The experiments are conducted on the following public benchmark datasets: (i) \textbf{PASCAL VOC 2012} contains 20 classes with 10,582 augmented training and 1,449 testing images.
-Ignoring the “background” category, we divide the dataset into 15 seen classes and 5 unseen classes. (ii) \textbf{COCO-Stuff 164K} includes 171 categories with 118,287 training and 5,000 testing images.
-We use 156 and 15 classes as the seen and unseen parts.
-We also conduct cross-dataset experiments on (iii) \textbf{PASCAL Context}, which contains 60 classes with 4,996 training and 5,104 testing images.
-We follow the same unseen classes with previous works \citep{zegformer, gagnet, baseline, denseclip, zegclip}, shown in the Appendix.
+The experiments are conducted on the following public benchmark datasets: \begin{enumerate} \item \textbf{PASCAL VOC 2012}, which contains 20 classes with 10,582 augmented training and 1,449 testing images.
+We divide the dataset into 15 seen classes and 5 unseen classes by ignoring the "background" category. \item \textbf{COCO-Stuff 164K}, which includes 171 categories with 118,287 training and 5,000 testing images.
+We use 156 and 15 classes as the seen and unseen parts. \item \textbf{PASCAL Context}, which contains 60 classes with 4,996 training and 5,104 testing images. \end{enumerate} We follow the same unseen classes with previous works \cite{zegformer, gagnet, baseline, denseclip, zegclip}, as shown in \cref{tab:unseen_class_names}.